United States issues its 1st passport with ‘X’ gender marker

 “When a person obtains identity documents that reflect their true identity, they live with greater dignity and respect,” Stern said.

-Zzyym (pronounced Zimm) was denied a passport for failing to check male or female on an application.
-According to court documents, Zzyym wrote “intersex” above the boxes marked “M” and “F” and requested an “X” gender marker instead in a separate letter.

-Zzyym was born with ambiguous physical sexual characteristics but was raised as a boy and underwent several surgeries that failed to make Zzyym appear fully male, according to court filings.
-Zzyym served in the Navy as a male but later came to identify as intersex while working and studying at Colorado State University.
-The department’s denial of Zzyym’s passport prevented Zzyym from being able to travel to a meeting of Organization Intersex International in Mexico.

-The State Department announced in June that it was moving toward adding a third gender marker but said it would take time because it required extensive updates to its computer systems.
-A department official said the passport application and system update with the “X” designation option still need to be approved by the Office of Management and Budget, which approves all government forms before they can be issued.
+The State Department said in June that it was moving toward adding a third gender marker for nonbinary, intersex and gender-nonconforming people but that would take time because of required updates to its computer systems.
+In addition, a department official said the passport application and system update with the “X” designation option still awaited approval from the Office of Management and Budget, which signs off on all government forms.

 The department now also allows applicants to self-select their gender as male or female, no longer requiring them to provide medical certification if their gender did not match that listed on their other identification documents.

-The United States joins a handful of countries, including Australia, New Zealand, Nepal and Canada, in allowing its citizens to designate a gender other than male or female on their passports.

-Stern said her office planned to talk about the U.S.′ experience with the change in its interactions around the world and she hopes that might help inspire other governments to offer the option.
+Stern said her office planned to talk about the U.S. experience with the change in its interactions around the world and hopes that might help inspire other governments to offer the option.

 “We see this as a way of affirming and uplifting the human rights of trans and intersex and gender-nonconforming and nonbinary people everywhere,” she said.